Highlighting Influential Women & Their Stories

 Spring Cleaning and Decluttering for College Students

-Is your residence halls suites messy as a result of leaving and returning from spring break?
+Is your residence halls suite messy as a result of leaving and returning from spring break?
 Do you have extra clothing that you want to get rid of, does not fit anymore, is worn out, or has gone out of style?
 Here is a list of things you can add to your spring to-do list.
 You can even print this out and check things off as you go, as that may be a more productive way of doing things.

 Closet Decluttering: